 The human eye, a marvel of biological engineering, acts as our personal window to the world.
-We rely on it to navigate our surroundings, appreciate beauty, and connect with others.
+We rely on it to handle our surroundings, appreciate beauty, and connect with others.
 But beyond the everyday tasks of reading and recognizing faces, the eye possesses the remarkable ability to perceive objects at staggering distances.
-Yet, this ability is not without its limits.
+Because of that, yet, this ability is not without its limits.
 Factors such as light intensity, atmospheric clarity, and the size of the object being viewed all play crucial roles in determining the extent of our visual range.

 Main Subheading